purplespider/silverstripe-elemental-basic-gallery/README.md

 A simple image gallery block for Silverstripe CMS's Elemental module.
 Uses [Basic Image Gallery Extension](https://github.com/purplespider/silverstripe-basic-gallery-extension) to provide bulk uploading, drag & drop reordering and inline caption editing.

+The template displays the images as square thumbnails with a link to larger versions and works wirth the [Fancybox](https://fancyapps.com/fancybox/) lightbox module out of the box.
+The template can be easily overridden to work with the lightbox of your choice or to make a slideshow, etc.

 ![Screenshot](screenshot.png)

 ## Maintainer Contact